When was the last time you caught your hand or finger on a Silky Saw blade while cutting a branch?

 When was the last time this happened to you?
-Do you want to know how to stop your saw from slicing through skin?
+Do you want to know how to stop your saw from slicing through the skin?
 A fine tooth saw can be the helping hand you need.
 Why?
-Fine tooth saws are designed for small branches and cutting dry / hard branches, bamboo, carpentry / woodworking, bonsai… even bone!
-Fine tooth saws are available in different blade lengths, and come in both a folding saw and hand saw.
+Fine tooth saws are designed for small branches and cutting dry/hard branches, bamboo, carpentry/woodworking, bonsai… even bone!
+Fine tooth saws are available in different blade lengths and come in both a folding saw and hand saw.

 If you’re an arborist or an avid gardener and spend all day pruning, or if you have small branches at home, it is necessary to have the right tools for that particular job.